diamondap/ring-sample/README.md

 The code is heavily commented, so take some time to poke around.

+This app does not do any proper validation of form data, so please don't look at it as a model for safe form handling!

 ## Usage

 You will need leiningen to run this project.
 You can start the application